Insulin Resistance: Discover The Supplements That Improve Glucose Metabolism

 • Magnesium: Essential for glucose metabolism.
 Low magnesium levels are common in people with diabetes and can worsen insulin resistance.
 Supplementing magnesium may improve insulin sensitivity and metabolic control.
 [PMC8619199]

-• Taurine: Some research suggests that taurine supplementation may improve insulin sensitivity and glucose metabolism, potentially helping individuals with type 2 diabetes better manage their blood sugar levels.
+• Taurine: Some research suggests that taurine supplementation may improve insulin sensitivity and glucose metabolism, possibly helping persons with type 2 diabetes better manage their blood sugar levels.
 [PMC9235038]

 • Multivitamin:

 • Chromium: Plays a role in carbohydrate and fat metabolism.
-It can enhance the action of insulin and improve the body’s use of glucose, potentially helping to lower blood sugar levels.
+It can enhance the action of insulin and improve the body’s use of glucose, which could help to lower blood sugar levels.
+Chromium helps with metabolism and insulin efficiency, and a review of 33 studies found it reduces oxidative stress and boosts antioxidant activity in diabetes.
+PMID: 33462845

 • Fiber: Soluble fiber slows down the absorption of sugar, helping to control blood sugar levels.
 [PMC4950069]